AdarshMishra-IITD/Data-Science-Projects/README.md

 # Objective: Predict 12 months of data of Accedental death in USA using Time Series Analysis

 The dataset is provided with 2 columns:
-Month
-Accidental deaths in USA
+Month, Accidental deaths in USA

 Approach: